simonaco/angular-workshop/README.md

 Tasks:

-1. Go to the component we just created in the previous exercise, named place.
+1. Go to the component we just created in the previous exercise, named places.
 Save the array in places.json in a variable called places.

 2. In your component's template display details for first trip: